Paris in the interwar period: Music halls

 The music hall had been a popular Paris institution since the 19th century, and the famous early halls were the Moulin Rouge, the Olympia and the Alhambra Music-Hall (1903).
 Others were the Folies-Bergere and the Casino-de-Paris.
 They all faced stiff competition between the wars from the most popular new form of entertainment: the cinema.
 They responded by offering more complex and lavish shows.
 In 1911, the Olympia had introduced the giant stairway as a set for its productions, an idea copied by other music halls.
-The singer Mistinguett made her debut the Casino de Paris in 1895 and continued to appear regularly in the 1920s and 1930s at the Folies Bergère, Moulin Rouge and Eldorado.
-Her risqué routines captivated Paris, and she became one of the most highly-paid and popular French entertainers of her time.
+The singer Mistinguett made her debut at the Casino de Paris in 1895 and continued to appear regularly in the 1920s and 1930s at the Folies Bergère, Moulin Rouge and Eldorado.
+Her risqué routines captivated Paris, and she became one of the most highly paid and popular French entertainers of her time.

 One of the most popular entertainers in Paris during the period was the American singer Josephine Baker, who sailed to Paris in 1925 to perform in a show titled La Revue nègre at the Théâtre des Champs-Élysées.
 She became an immediate success for her erotic dancing and for appearing practically nude on stage.
-After a successful tour of Europe, she to France to star at the Folies Bergère.
-Baker performed the 'Danse sauvage,' wearing a costume consisting of a skirt made of a string of artificial bananas.
+After a successful tour of Europe, she returned to France to star at the Folies Bergère.
+Baker performed the "Banana Dance", wearing a costume consisting of a skirt made of a string of artificial bananas.

 The music-halls suffered growing hardships in the 1930s.
 The Olympia was converted into a movie theater, and others closed.
 Others continued to thrive.
 In 1930 and 1937, the Casino de Paris presented shows with Maurice Chevalier, who had already achieved success as an actor and singer in Hollywood.

 In 1935, a 20-year old singer named Edith Piaf was discovered in the Pigalle by nightclub owner Louis Leplée, whose club Le Gerny, off the Champs-Élysées, was frequented by the upper and lower classes alike.
 He persuaded her to sing despite her extreme nervousness.
 Leplée taught her the basics of stage presence and told her to wear a black dress, which became her trademark apparel.
 Leplée ran an intense publicity campaign leading to her opening night, attracting the presence of many celebrities, including Maurice Chevalier.
 Her nightclub appearance led to her first two records produced that same year, and the beginning of a legendary career.